antick/mojo/README.md

 # Mojo

 Mojo is a versatile tool designed for creating and managing mods for CK3 (Crusader Kings 3).
-Please note that this is under heavy development so a lot of updates would be coming until it reaches to version 1.0.
+Please note that this is under heavy development so a lot of breaking updates would be coming until it reaches to version 1.0.

 ![Mojo By Antick](snapshot.png)